0xAX/linux-insides/interrupts/interrupts-10.md

 }
 ```

 First of all about `TX` and `RX`.
 A serial bus of a device consists of just two wires: one for sending data and another for receiving.
 As such, serial devices should have two serial pins: the receiver - `RX`, and the transmitter - `TX`.
 With the call of first two macros: `tx_enabled` and `rx_enabled`, we enable these wires.
 The following part of these function is the greatest interest for us.
 Note on `request_irq` functions.
-This function registers an interrupt handler and enable a given interrupt line.
+This function registers an interrupt handler and enables a given interrupt line.
 Let's look at the implementation of this function and get into the details.
 This function defined in the [include/linux/interrupt.h](https://github.com/torvalds/linux/blob/master/include/linux/interrupt.h) header file and looks as:

 ```C
 static inline int __must_check